JustinJuYue/Averages_Stock_Strategy/README.md

 The script will generate a plot visualizing the stock's closing price, the two moving averages, and the generated buy (▲) and sell (▼) signals.

 ![Sample Plot](Averages_Stock_Strategy/Assets/Plot Example.png)
-*Note: You will need to run the script and save your own plot image as `plot.png` to display it here.*

 ## Features